pandas-dev/pandas/doc/source/timeseries.rst

 ~~~~~~~~~~~~~~

 A number of string aliases are given to useful common time series
 frequencies.
-We will refer to these aliases as *offset aliases*
+We will refer to these aliases as *offset aliases*.
-(referred to as *time rules* prior to v0.8.0).

 .. csv-table::
     :header: "Alias", "Description"